Usability Testing

 What in the world is the “Think Aloud Protocol”?

 The think-aloud method is critical for getting inside the user’s head.
 Usability tests where users think out loud are cheap, robust, flexible, and easy to learn.
-In thinking thinking-aloud test, you ask test participants to use the system while continuously thinking out loud — that is, simply verbalizing their thoughts, what they expect to happen after an interaction, and so on as they move through the user interface.
+In thinking about test, you ask test participants to use the system while continuously thinking out loud — that is, simply verbalizing their thoughts, what they expect to happen after an interaction, and so on as they move through the user interface.

 It lets you discover what users think about your design, their misconceptions, which usually turn into actionable redesign recommendations, why they guess wrong about some parts of the UI, and why they find others easy to use.